The honest answer, up front

 The airport is now a fact — domestic operations from 15 June 2026

 Noida International Airport (IATA: DXN) — the Jewar airport — opened for domestic operations on 15 June 2026, with IndiGo and Akasa Air operating inaugural routes.
-International terminal operations are targeted from October 2026 (not yet operational as of this guide's publication date).
+International flights are targeted for the winter schedule (around late October 2026); not yet operating, with no airlines or routes confirmed.
 Phase 1 capacity is 12 million passengers per annum (MPPA).

 This is significant context: for most of the past decade, the airport was a promise, not a fact.
 That promise drove much of the 2020–2025 appreciation in the corridor.
 The airport is now a real, operating asset — which changes the nature of the investment thesis from “betting on future infrastructure” to “entering a corridor with infrastructure that is now functioning.”
 That is a meaningfully different position.